 For the garlic butter dinner rolls –

-• 300g self raising flour (or use plain flour and add 2 teaspoons of baking powder)
+• 300g (2 cups) self-raising flour (or use all-purpose flour and add 2 teaspoons of baking powder)

 • 1 teaspoon salt